During a campfire ban, smoking is restricted in all public areas of a park or protected area. Please read this

 See also Babine Lake Marine – Pinkut Creek Site

 Please note: This park is cooperatively managed by a community, society or other partner.
 Services may differ from those offered in other BC Parks.

 Park Size: 37 hectares

-Location and MapsOn the southwest shore of Babine Lake, about 45 km north of Burns Lake, the closest community.
+Location and MapsThe park is about 45 km north of the closest community of Burns Lake.
+It is located on the southwest shore of Babine Lake.
 Follow Babine Lake Road north of Burns Lake for 20km.
 Turn left onto the Augier FSR and follow this for 10km.
 Turn right at km 47 and follow this road 5 km to the park.

 Nature and CultureGeneral Wildlife, Marine & Outdoor Ethics Information

 - Management Planning Information

 - The approved Babine Lake Marine Provincial Park – Pendleton Bay Site Management Direction Statement [PDF 161.76KB].

 Because of the large size of the figures, they are listed separately: